 Thyroid Treatment Options

-For the rare cases of thyroid cancer, you may need to see and talk to a doctor in person for biopsy and treatment.
-For overactive (hyperthyroidism) and underactive thyroids (hypothyroidism), you can receive treatment from an endocrinologist online.
+For the rare cases of thyroid cancer, you will need to see and talk to a doctor in person for biopsy and treatment.
+For overactive (hyperthyroidism) and underactive thyroids (hypothyroidism), you may be able to receive treatment online.

 Hypothyroidism Treatment Options